mintuit/BI_2023_Annelida_Regeneration/README.md

 We use [Clust](https://github.com/BaselAbujamous/clust) (v.1.18.0)

 We obtain 8 clusters in both P.elegans posterior and anterior regeneration sites.
 And we obtain 4 clusters in P.dumerilii anterior and 9 in P.dumerilii posterior regeneration sites.
+In total, the clusters included about 42 percent of the analyzed sequences.
+In 18 clusters homeobox-containing sequences were found.

 Here we present one cluster from anterior regeneration of P.elegans.
 This cluster contain 5253 genes.

 ![](https://github.com/mintuit/BI_2023_Annelida_Regeneration/blob/main/Clust/Cluster.jpg)